-School District is hereby authorized to withdraw from the "Capital Reserve Fund - Purchase of Buses" a sum of money not to exceed One Million, Three Hundred Twenty-four Thousand, Forty-seven Dollars (\$1,324,047), less trade-in allowance, to be used for the purchase of nine (9) replacement sixty-five passenger buses, one (1) wheel chair bus and two (2) thirty-six passenger buses and communications equipment used in the operation of such buses.
+School District is hereby authorized to withdraw from the "Capital Reserve Fund - Purchase of Buses" a sum of money not to exceed One Million, Twenty-one Thousand, Three Hundred Forty-nine Dollars (\$1,021,349), less trade-in allowance, to be used for the purchase of four (4) replacement sixty-five passenger buses, three (3) thirty-six passenger buses with air, two (2) thirty-six passenger buses without air and communications equipment used in the operation of such buses.
 State Aid generated on these purchases will be returned to the Capital Reserve Fund - Purchase of Buses.